aridpen/Hangman/README.md

 ## MVP

-* Using the DOM and Vanilla Javascript.
+* Using the DOM, CSS, HTML and Vanilla Javascript.
 * Code a playing area  with each letter of the alphabet, and an empty gallow.
 * Show the amount of letters to guess.
 * Remove each box letter as it is clicked